its-the-shrimp/bridge/README.md

 ```

 ## Tools
-- [bridge](src/bridge.c) - The main tool for everything about the language; It's a compiler, assembler and interpreter, all in one
+- [bridge](src/brc.c) - The main tool for everything about the language; It's a compiler, assembler, disassembler and interpreter, all in one
-- [brbd](src/brbd.c) - BRidge Bytecode Debugger, a tool for debugging BRB modules

 ## Documentation
 Not yet :(